by Robert Wilkinson

-Thick rimmed dark glasses, dressed in black, often with a Cross Alisee' at his throat, he offered up musical tales of loss and redemption, loneliness and beauty, fear and triumph, across 3 octaves supported by both dramatic and rocking rhythms and melodies.
+Thick rimmed dark glasses, dressed in black, often with a Cross Alisee' at his throat, he offered up musical tales of loss and redemption, loneliness and beauty, fear and triumph, across 4 octaves (sometimes more!) supported by both dramatic and rocking rhythms and melodies.
 He did not look anything like the rock and roll stars of his day, but he was a figure that everyone honored as one of the best of the best.

 His life was tragic in many ways, and he endured the most painful experiences a human can go through.
 Yet he never abandoned his kind and gentle Taurus nature, and so his entire career was authentic in that when he sang of tragedy, he knew what he was singing about, and when he sang of triumph, he also knew that as well.

 His voice is haunting, his music is beautiful, and he gave us some amazing tunes, both those he wrote and those he put his magic touch upon, making them come alive.
 For your enjoyment, Mister Roy Orbison!